 High Impact Experiences

 The NC State College of Engineering is actively educating and preparing engineers that will impact our world.
 Student participation in High Impact experiences -- work, research, international, and service -- is highly encouraged.
-College of Engineering students are encouraged to differentiate themselves through High Impact experiences and can learn about these opportunities through primary resources such as the Career Development Center (work), the Undergraduate Research Office (research), the Center for Student Leadership, Ethics, and Public Service (service), and the Study Abroad Office (international).
+College of Engineering students are encouraged to differentiate themselves via High Impact experiences.
+Learn more about these opportunities utilizing primary resources such as the Career Development Center (work), the Undergraduate Office of Research (research), the Center for Student Leadership, Ethics, and Public Service (service), and the Study Abroad Office (international).

 Cooperative Education Program